-- (a) tenders and quotations over £25,000 may must be invited electronically through the Council's e-tendering system, provided paper copies of any documents that cannot be sent on-line are sent by post and paper copies of all documents are sent to suppliers who do not specify an e-mail address for receipt of tenders or quotations.
-In selecting suppliers to be invited to tender or quote, the Head of Legal and Procurement Services must not discriminate against suppliers who do not have facilities for receiving invitations by e-mail.
-Where the e tendering system is the only process being used, s.
-Support must be found for suppliers in this categorythat do not have access. - (b) invitations to tender and quotes submissions over £25,000 may must be submitted electronically through the approved e tendering systemCouncil's e-tendering system.
-Where electronic submissions have been approved by the relevant Procurement Officer to be are made outside of the approved system (i.e., via email), submissions must be made before the official opening deadline. - (c) the procedure will also include arrangements for e-auctions.
+- (a) tenders and quotations over £25,000 must be invited electronically through the Council's e-tendering system.
+Support must be found for suppliers that do not have access. - (b) invitations to tender and quotes submissions over £25,000 must be submitted electronically through the Council's e-tendering system.
+Where electronic submissions have been approved by the relevant Procurement Officer to be made outside of the approved system (i.e., via email), submissions must be made before the official opening deadline. - (c) the procedure will also include arrangements for e-auctions.